bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-11-29-newsletter.md

   inbound requests for dual-funded and non-dual-funded channels.
-  [Zero-conf][topic zero-conf channels] dual-funded channels and [RBF][topic rbf] fee bumping of funding transactions are not supported.
+  [Zero-conf][topic zero-conf channels] dual-funded channels and [RBF][topic rbf] fee bumping of funding transactions are not supported. {% assign timestamp="1:24:34" %}

 - [LND #8337][] introduces the `protofsm` package, a reusable framework for creating event-driven protocol finite state machines (FSMs) in LND.
 Instead of